ember-cli-deploy/ember-cli-deploy/docs/docs/v1.0.x/in-repo-plugins.md

 ---
-title: Creating a plugin as an in-repo-addon
+title: Creating in-repo plugins
 ---

-So, you want to prototype a plugin or write one that is so specific to your app that it's not worth making a new npm package for?
+So, you want to prototype a plugin or write one that is so specific to your app that it should live within the same repository as your app?

-Ember CLI allows you to create addons that exist within an existing repository.
+Ember CLI allows you to create addons that exist within an existing repository and this can be done with ember-cli-deploy plugins.

+If there's any chance a plugin would be useful to the greater community, it is preferred that a plugin be published as an open-source addon.
+A plugin is a good candidate for an in-repo-addon if it is unlikely to be used by any other project.

 Here's how to make an ember-cli-deploy as an in-repo-addon.

 Generate the plugin
 -------------------